-Do you have ideas for engaging engineering activities for youngsters?
-Do you want to share these ideas with other teachers, engineering educators or engineers working with K-12 students?
-To publish your K-12 engineering lessons, hands-on activities or multi-week units, submit them for inclusion in the TeachEngineering online digital library collection.
+To publish your K-12 engineering lessons, hands-on activities and/or curricular units, submit them for inclusion in the TeachEngineering online digital library collection.

 Note: Your original curriculum must be classroom-tested with your K-12 students, or K-12 students in a program you're partnering with, and will be checked for originality via TurnItIn.